29 Types of Frogs in Mississippi

 These types of frogs in Mississippi are usually yellowish brown or green with dark spots or mottling on their skin.
 Male southern leopard frogs are much smaller than female frogs and have no vocal sacs.

 These types of frogs in Mississippi also croak loudly from vernal pools during mating season.
-Still, this call can be difficult to discern from other amphibians like bullfrogs, so it’s important to pay attention to other identifying features to avoid mistakenly catching a southern leopard frog.
+Still, this call can be difficult to discern from other amphibians like bullfrogs, so paying attention to other identifying features is important to avoid mistakenly catching a southern leopard frog.

 21. Crawfish Frog